B-UMMI/ReMatCh/README.md

                             Bcftools that are provided with it (default: False)

     ReMatCh module facultative options:
-      --conservedSeq        This option can be used with conserved sequences like MLST genes to speedup the analysis by alignning reads using Bowtie2 sensitive algorithm (default: False)
       --extraSeq N          Sequence length added to both ends of target sequences (usefull to improve reads mapping to the target one) that will be trimmed in ReMatCh outputs (default: 0)